Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Use the data you've gathered to write your paper describing the different views on your topic question.

-Personality and Choices
+Questions About Experiences and Choices

 - How do you keep yourself from getting sick?
 What do you do when you are sick?
 How often do you stay home ill each year?